micahriggan/eth-atl-billing/README.md

 # Getting Started

-You will need three terminals
+You will need two terminals

 terminal 1